-If the person accepts His gift of salvation, then God begins a process of inward transformation (sanctification).
-The pace and depth of that transformational process is affected by many factors but accelerated by the understanding and openness of the new Christian.
+When a person accepts His free gift of salvation, then God begins a process of inward transformation (sanctification).
+The pace and depth of that transformational process is affected by many factors, but can be accelerated by the openness of the new Christian.

 Romans 12:1-2 …, brothers, by the mercies of God, I urge you to present your bodies as a living sacrifice, holy and pleasing to God; this is your spiritual worship.
 Do not be conformed to this age, but be transformed by the renewing of your mind, so that you may discern what is the good, pleasing, and perfect will of God.

-The intent of discipleship (mentoring, “spiritual parenting”) is to help the new believer to understand what God is doing in their life, in order to significantly influence and accelerate that process.
+The intent of discipleship (mentoring / “spiritual parenting”/ spiritual coaching) is to help the new believer to understand what God is doing in their life, in order to significantly influence and accelerate that process.

 Colossians 1:28-29 (Paul wrote) We proclaim Him, warning and teaching everyone with all wisdom, so that we may present everyone mature in Christ.
 I labor for this, striving with His strength that works powerfully in me.

 George Barna (of the Barna Group) in his book Maximum Faith: Live Like Jesus* details the results of a long-term research project, describing a ten-stop journey that produces robust life transformation and why most people struggle to pass the half-way mark.
 He observed that people are pretty random – not intentional – about their efforts to experience God-driven transformation.
 (Barna.com)